If you follow our blog here, you know we don’t buy wholesale using any of the traditional methods.

 Here’s the second approach Barbara uses:

-Look for 2nd and 3rd items under ‘also bought’ section that also have decent, consistent sales rank.
+Look for 2nd and 3rd items under the ‘also bought’ section that also have decent, consistent sales rank.

 Identify suppliers for 2nd and 3rd items.